drupol/master-thesis/src/thesis/2-reproducibility.typ

 ==== Reproducibility

-The concept of reproducibility can be applied in many situations, this thesis will concentrate on a particular application area, thus narrowing its scope.
+The concept of reproducibility can be applied in various situations, this thesis will concentrate on a particular application area, thereby narrowing its scope.
 In this thesis, a computation will typically refer to the process of compiling source code into a binary file, except in cases where it is explicitly defined differently.